Code mobility: Overview

-Mobile code can also be encapsulated or embedded in other file formats not traditionally associated with executable code.
-An example of this form of encapsulation is the presence of JavaScript in a PDF.

 Viruses

 Mobile code can also download and execute in the client workstation via email.
 Mobile code may download via an email attachment (e.g., macro in a Word file) or via an HTML email body (e.g., JavaScript).
 For example, the ILOVEYOU, TRUELOVE, and AnnaK emails viruses/worms all were implemented as mobile code (VBScript in a .vbs email attachment that executed in Windows Scripting Host).
 In almost all situations, the user is not aware that mobile code is downloading and executing in their workstation.

 Renting code

 Mobile code also refers to code "used for rent", a way of making software packages more affordable. i.e. to use on demand.
 This is specially relevant to the mobile devices being developed which are cellular phones, PDAs, etc. all in one.
 Instead of installing software packages, they can be "leased" and paid for on a per-usage basis.